aanubhavv/brocode-react-tut/logs/day4.md

 - used onClick and and click handler function to perform something when button is clicked.
 - performed click handling with arguments
+- counted no. of times button is clicked